-If you want to frame your photograph on Dibond we advise you to opt for an American box frame.
+If you want to frame your photograph on Dibond we advise you to opt for a floater frame.
 This will perfectly enhance works with a certain thickness.

-As for paintings on canvas, the American box offers relief and depth to your photo thanks to the floating effect of the work in the frame.
+As for paintings on canvas, the floater frame offers relief and depth to your photo thanks to the floating effect of the work in the frame.

 Framing a print, photograph, engraving, silkscreen, digital print or drawing

 Works on paper are always framed in a simple frame.
 A simple frame is composed of wooden or aluminium rods that form the rim, a glass pane and a cardboard box.
 It will however, be necessary to choose between a full-page frame (when the frame corresponds to the dimensions of the work) or a frame with a passe-partout.

 The passe-partout is a central cardboard sheet, located between the borders of the frame and the work.
 It allows you to give depth to your work by placing a margin between the print and the frame edges.

 The Marie-Louise, related to the passe-partout, is used for oil pieces.
 Just like the passe-partout, it is placed between the work and the frame but its difference lies in the material.
 It is a wooden panel covered with a fabric, usually linen.